 Employee experience (EX) and CX go hand in hand.
 The more engaged employees are, the better experience they’ll provide to your customers.
 Focusing on your EX program gives you a competitive advantage and a motivated workforce.

-Your staff should receive training in soft skills such as clear communication and empathy, and hard skills like technical and product training.
+Your customer service representatives should receive training in soft interpersonal skills such as clear communication and empathy, and hard skills like technical and product knowledge training.
 In addition, they should also be trained to use any phone or live software, so they can help customers efficiently.
 Providing training can boost employee motivation and engagement, too.

 Skills training can boost your employee’s confidence and help them provide better support.
-Below are some of the skills you could train your employees on.
+Below are some of the skills you could train your customer service representatives on.
 For more information, check out our article “9 Tips to Improve Your Customer Service Skills.”

 - Active listening